 The next step is to pull your pie pastry from the fridge and place it on a floured surface.
 Then start rolling, working from the middle of the disk to the edges.
 Turn the round every so often to ensure you maintain the circular shape.
 You’re aiming for pastry that’s about an eighth-inch thick.

 Once it’s large enough to fit into your plate with some excess (you’ll need a bit of extra around the edge to seal the pie), drape the crust over your rolling pin and place in your pie dish.
-Here are some of our favorites.
+Here are some of the other essential pie baking tools every home baker should have.

 Repeat the process for the top crust (but set that aside for a moment).